Gauss-Manin Connection in Disguise: Dwork Family: Introduction

 where

-and $\check t$ is a product of $s$ variables among $t_i$'s, $i=1,2,\ldots,\dt, \ i\not=1,n+2$ and $s=\frac{n-1}{2}$ if $n$ is an odd integer and $s=\frac{n-2}{2}$ if $n$ is an even integer. \end{theo} In the proof of Theorem \ref{main3} we will show more than what we declared in the statement of the theorem.
-Indeed we will give the regular functions $\Yuk_i$'s explicitly, and we will find an algorithm to express the modular vector field $\Ra$.
+and $\check t$ is a product of $s$ variables among $t_i$'s, $i=1,2,\ldots,\dt, \ i\not=1,n+2$ and $s=\frac{n-1}{2}$ if $n$ is an odd integer and $s=\frac{n-2}{2}$ if $n$ is an even integer. \end{theo} In the proof of Theorem \ref{main3} we will show more than what we announce in its statement.
+Indeed, we will give the regular functions $\Yuk_i$'s explicitly, and we will find an algorithm to express the modular vector field $\Ra$.
 An explicit expression for $\Ra_{3}$ has been given in \cite{ho22, GMCD-MQCY3} by the first author.
-In the next theorem we find $\Ra_{1}$ and $\Ra_{2}$ explicitly and express their solutions in terms of quasi-modular forms. \begin{theo} For $n=1,2$ the vector field $\Ra$ as an ordinary differential equation is respectively given by
+In the next theorem we find $\Ra_{1}$ and $\Ra_{2}$ explicitly and express their solutions in terms of quasi-modular forms.
+For a similar computation of $\Ra_1$ and $\Ra_2$ in the context of special geometry see \cite{Murad2014}.
+The modular structure for $n=1,2$, that is mirror cubic and quartic, has been discussed respectively in \cite{Ceresole:review} and \cite{LiYa96}, and also in the GMCD context in \cite{Murad2014}.
+These references include discussions of the derivation of the modular group from the monodromies of the periods of the mirror variety.
+Modular properties of $\Ra_n$ for $n\geq 3$ is not known and after the present text was ready, the second author in \cite{younes2} was able to find $\mathfrak{sl}_2(\C)$ Lie algebras involving the vector field $\Ra_n$. \begin{theo} For $n=1,2$ the vector field $\Ra$ as an ordinary differential equation is respectively given by

 where $\dot \ast=3\cdot q\cdot \frac{\partial \ast}{\partial q}$, and